8fold/site-joshbruce.com/content/private/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 My dad and I were talking one night and I remember telling how I couldn’t get an interview to find a job.
 This was during the rail-end of The Great Recession and he said one of those unhelpful positivity lines: It’s the economy, son, no one’s hiring.

 I still remember I was driving around the area surrounding the truck stop I slept at and I said, “You know, I’m calling bullshit on that, pops.
 I apply to over a dozen jobs a day.
 People are hiring; they’re just not hiring me.”
-Then I just blurred out, “I’m living in my car for fuck’s sake.”
+Then I just blurted out, “I’m living in my fucking car.”
+(Nothing against van life but there’s a difference between choosing it and there’s something to be said for tailoring the message to the audience.)

-The tone of the call changed dramatically and her said, “You want me to get you an interview with the company I work for?”
+The tone of the call changed dramatically and he asked, “You want me to get you an interview with the company I work for?”

 I said, “I’m not really down for nepotism, pops.”

 He replied, “I can’t get you the job, but I can get you the interview.”

 I said okay.
 The interview was scheduled.
 I paid to take a shower and drove to Virginia.
-I put on the suit I’d purchased some years prior; I don’t even remember why I bought a suit.
+I put on the suit I’d purchased some years prior; it was required for my public speaking course.
 The panel interview went well; I didn’t get the job.

-But apparently I impressed one of the panelists well enough that he decided I needed to work there and he found me a different job.
+But apparently I impressed one of the panelists well enough that he decided I needed to work there and he found me a different job; friends to this day.

 So, putting the stories in chronological order: homeless and working temporarily for the 2010 Census, homeless and being interviewed for a consulting company, when I got the contract at the online content company I got an apartment, and then I got a phone interview for the consulting company in Virginia and moved.

-With a decade of being in poverty based on my own income and homeless for a year, I reflected a lot and was determined to not let my lifestyle creep.
-Instead, I focused on being content with what I had.
+With a decade of being in poverty based on my own income and homeless for a year, I reflected a lot and was determined to not let my lifestyle creep—ever.
+Instead, I focused on being content with what I have.

 It was like being a kid again.
-Back from that time I felt like we were the richest family ever; only it was just me.
-It still is.
+Back from that time when I felt like we were the richest family ever; only it was just me.

 With that said, from an income perspective, I’m at the [upper side of middle class](https://www.investopedia.com/financial-edge/0912/which-income-class-are-you.aspx).
 I became debt-free at the tail end of 2020.

 And, here we are.

-From a lifestyle and influence perspective, I’m at the upper end of the lower class.
+From a lifestyle and influence perspective, I’m at the upper end of lower class.

 While I know rationally these labels are positions in a hierarchy, things like lower and upper class frustrate for their connotation.